• Skip to primary navigation

 I love my slow cooker.
 Slow cookers, also called by their brand name CrockPot®, use slow, gentle heat to cook food.
 The best ones, such as the CrockPot® brand ones, have a ceramic insert that you can easily remove and clean.
 I use my slow cooker to make pot roast, beef stroganoff, Chinese broccoli or cashew chicken, and many other dishes.

 But by far the best use I have found for my slow cooker is to make delicious, healthy bone broths or soup stocks.
 What is bone broth?
 Bone broth is a healing food made by simmering animal bones with water and vegetables.
 Basically, it’s soup stock.
 The slow cooking or simmering breaks the bones down so that vitamins and minerals leach into the cooking water.
 It tastes good and offers healthy, nourishing food.
 You can drink bone broth on its own or add cooked vegetables and pasta to make it into soup.
-You can also freeze leftovers for use another day.
+It’s a wonderful soup stock to have on hand.

 How to Make Turkey Broth in Your Crock Pot or Slow Cooker